 Portugal has good quality public and private healthcare.
 However, most Expats purchase health insurance, even if they qualify for public health care.
 You’ll also need to have private health cover for some visas and work permit options.

-Private cover gives you some flexibility in choosing your health care professional, ensures you can have the consultation in English, and shortens many queues.
+The private cover gives you some flexibility in choosing your health care professional, ensures you can have the consultation in English, and shortens many queues.
 See our guide to Expat Health Insurance here.

 To access the public system, you must have a social security number and a National Health Service card at the centro do saude.